sensu/sensu-go-ansible/CODE_OF_CONDUCT.md

 clothing/uniforms/costumes, or otherwise create a sexualized environment.

-If a participant engages in behavior that violates this code of conduct, the event organizers will take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.
+If a participant engages in behavior that violates this code of conduct, the event organizers, project maintainers, or forum administrators will take any action they deem appropriate, including warning the offender, expulsion from the event with no refund, or blocking access to repository.

 ## Our Standards